sliceofcake/FtB575/README.md

 Some Reminders Copy-Pasted From [The FtB5 /boards/ Dev News Subboard](https://feelthebeats.se/boards/?nyan=13):

 **Use the newest version of the Google Chrome web browser.**
 If you don't have Chrome, this link will probably take you to the official download page [https://www.google.com/chrome/browser/desktop/](https://www.google.com/chrome/browser/desktop/).
 "Why only Chrome?" : [http://feelthebeats.se/boards/?nyan=13&cat=432](http://feelthebeats.se/boards/?nyan=13&cat=432).
-The newest versions of Firefox are now somewhat compatible with FtB575.
-Safari is completely out of the question until Safari 10 is released.
+The newest versions of Firefox and Safari are now somewhat compatible with FtB575.

 **Use a bogus password, if the build has server connectivity.**
 Do not submit private/confidential information to FtB575.
 The system is not currently secure.